ono-midori/ono-midori.github.io/techs/zguide.md

 #### ZeroMQ is Not a Neutral Carrier

-A common question that newcomers to ZeroMQ ask (it’s one I’ve asked myself) is, “how do I write an XYZ server in ZeroMQ?”
+A common question that newcomers to ZeroMQ ask (it's one I've asked myself) is, “how do I write an XYZ server in ZeroMQ?”
 For example, “how do I write an HTTP server in ZeroMQ?”
 The implication is that if we use normal sockets to carry HTTP requests and responses, we should be able to use ZeroMQ sockets to do the same, only much faster and better.

 The answer used to be “this is not how it works”.
 ZeroMQ is not a neutral carrier: it imposes a framing on the transport protocols it uses.
 This framing is not compatible with existing protocols, which tend to use their own framing.
 For example, compare an HTTP request and a ZeroMQ request, both over TCP/IP.